Stephen Pollard: Journalism

-In November 2008, he became editor of The Jewish Chronicle.
-During his editorship, as of October 2020, the Press Complaints Commission and its successor IPSO have made fourteen rulings against the paper.
-The publication has also been forced to pay damages for libel on several occasions throughout his tenure.
+During his editorship, as of October 2020, the Press Complaints Commission and its successor IPSO made fourteen rulings against the paper.
+The publication was also forced to pay damages for libel on several occasions throughout his tenure.

 It was announced in April 2020 that the paper was going into voluntary liquidation, despite a planned merger with Jewish News, announced in February 2020.
 Pollard resigned to join a consortium bidding for the publication's assets.
-The bid was successful and retained Pollard as editor.
+The bid was successful and Pollard was appointed editor at large.